sawickiap/MinScriptLang/README.md

 Following are not the goals of this implementation:

-- Maximum performance - the implementation cares for performance where possible (e.g using move semantics), but not at the expense of more complex code.
+- Maximum performance - the implementation cares for performance where possible (e.g using C++ move semantics), but not at the expense of more complex code.
 A separate implementation of the language with a more complex, optimizing compiler and some intermediate representation could be created as a separate project.
 - Maximum safety - although errors are correctly reported as exceptions, some tricky cases can still crash the host application.

 **Other components**